mdsimon2/RPi-CamillaDSP/README.md

 sudo apt install python3-evdev
 ```

-Download flirc.py.
+Install flirc.py.

 ```
 wget https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/flirc.py -P ~/
 ```

 Enable USB-C port for use, this is needed to run the IR receiver from the USB-C port as is implemented in the [Modushop Case](https://github.com/mdsimon2/RPi-CamillaDSP#modushop-case) design in this tutorial .
-If the FLIRC is plugged in to a USB-A port this is not needed.
+If the FLIRC is plugged in to a USB-A port this step is not required.

 Open config.txt in nano.